Electronic Records – Paperless Solutions For Community Action PartnershipsGo paperless using Laserfiche ECM

 - Increased vision into process health and performance

 - Ability to reach optimal staffing levels using analytics

 Save time and resources by combining the information and functionality from your business applications with Laserfiche.
 We help CAP organizations by integrating our paperless solution for Community Action Agencies with their line of business applications.

 - Laserfiche Connector: Integrate Laserfiche with your software applications such as a state supplied systems, case management systems, or accounting programs with one click using Laserfiche Connector, a code-free integration tool.
 It doesn’t matter where your software application is hosted; on your servers or in the cloud.

-- CAP60: We have developed our own integration for CAP60.
-We can retrieve data from or push data into CAP60.
+- CAP60: We can retrieve data from or push data into CAP60.

 - empowOr: We have developed our own integration for empowOR.
 We can retrieve data from or push data into empowOR. empowOR also uses Laserfiche and our integration to offer powerful electronic forms capability to their clients.

 - Microsoft Dynamics Accounting: We have integrated Laserfiche and Microsoft Dynamics to reduce data entry.

 - Abila MIP: We can eliminate data entry by capturing invoices, extracting the data off of the invoice and push that data into MIP.
 We also can retrieve data from Abila.